Lecture 2

 andfree

-to allocate and deallocate the array respectively. - Write a program in C, which does the following:
+to allocate and deallocate the array respectively. - inputs an integer value

 - inputs two integer values